SourceBox-LLC/FineFoundry/docs/deployment/proxy-setup.md

 This page explains how to run FineFoundry behind HTTP/SOCKS proxies and Tor, and how those settings interact with the scrapers.

-If you only need a high‑level view of scraping behavior, see the **[Scrape Tab](../user-guide/scrape-tab.md)** guide.
+If you only need a high‑level view of scraping behavior, see the **[Data Sources Tab](../user-guide/scrape-tab.md)** guide.
 This page dives a bit deeper into configuration.

 ______________________________________________________________________